ptahproject/ptah/docs/authentication.rst

   * user.uri,  which must be resolvable to the User model

-  * user.login, which is identifier such as username
+  * user.login, which is identifier such as email

-  * user.name, ?
+  * user.name, human readable user name

 The Provider class provides 2 methods: